 When a fish experiences a sudden change in calcium concentration, it can become very sick and lethargic or even die.
 For this reason alone, you’ll want to make sure that you know two things: the approximate calcium concentration in the fish’s native water source and how the pet store or pet supplier held the fish.

 Calcium-rich waters are also suitable for fish because not all fish food is fortified with enough mineral content.
 And because aquariums don’t have natural calcium sources, you need to supplement them with artificial calcium deposits for your fish and other species to grow properly and live a long life.

 Calcium additives are especially important if you have a freshwater aquarium, which has less natural water hardness than a saltwater aquarium.
 Water hardness simply refers to the amount of calcium and magnesium dissolved in the water and is important to the growth and development of many fish species.

-Best Ways To Add Calcium to a Freshwater Aquarium
+12 Easy Ways To Add Calcium to a Freshwater Aquarium